Feeling Anxious, Low, or Overwhelmed

 The Impact of Modern Life and Social Media

-Being constantly connected can cause stress and lead you to compare yourself to others, increasing anxiety related to digital life.
+Being constantly connected can cause stress and lead you to compare yourself to others, increasing feelings of pressure, self-doubt, or anxiety.

 A More Personal Approach to Therapy

-There’s no one-size-fits-all approach in counselling.
-In private practice, therapy is shaped around your experiences, values, pace, and goals.
+There is no one-size-fits-all approach to counselling.
+Sessions are shaped around your experiences, values, pace, and what feels important to you.

 Thinking about counselling in Morpeth?